testing

 • write test before writing the tested code

-• without the called unit the test fill fail
+• without the called unit the test will fail

 • the called function does not exist